 3. Filing the acceptance of service document

-After your spouse has signed the acceptance of service document, you need to make two copies of it and file it with the court before a certain deadline.
+After your spouse has signed the acceptance of service document, you need to make two copies of it and file it with the court before a specific deadline.
 This deadline varies depending on your state, but it’s usually 20 or 30 days after your spouse receives the divorce papers.

 Once the court receives your spouse’s acceptance form, they will return the two copies with a stamp.
 The date on this stamp indicates the beginning of the waiting period.
 You can check the amount of time you have to wait here.